Making Fake Pokémon

 So you want to create a fake Pokémon?

-The basic process of creating a fake Pokémon goes approximately like this, though the amount of detail put into it varies depending on where and how it is to be used, so the last one, two or even three steps can often be omitted in part or in full:
+The basic process of creating a fake Pokémon, as laid out in this guide, goes approximately like this.
+The amount of detail put into it varies depending on where and how it is to be used, so the last one, two or even three steps can often be omitted in part or in full.

 - Concept: a basic idea for a fake Pokémon.
 This can come in pretty much any form, but I don't recommend trying to create a fake Pokémon until one of these comes to you naturally; forcing yourself to create just for the sake of creating something usually leads to bland, uninspired work.